Strivin0311/llms-learning/evaluation/domain.md

 # Evaluation on Domain Knowledge of LLMs
-*Here's some resources about Evaluation on Domain Knowledge of LLMs*
+*Here're some resources about Evaluation on Domain Knowledge of LLMs*

 ## English